Top of main content

 There may be a certain level of English proficiency required at UK international schools but no school can refuse to admit a child because of their nationality or immigration status.
 However, you'll still need to make sure your child has the right visa to study in the UK.

-The best countries to learn English are the UK, Ireland, Canada, the US and Australia.
+The best countries to learn English are the UK, Ireland, the US and Australia.
 For more information about schools and other essentials when moving abroad, check out our country guides.

 All girls, all boys, or co-ed